GYahia/MySQL/UnicornCompanies/ReadMe.md

 ORDER BY total_value DESC ;
 ```

-## the order of presence for the industries remains the same for the top and have amst same presence in terms of value as it is of company count
+#### The order of presence for the industries remains the same for the top and have amst same presence in terms of value as it is of company count

 ```{r}
 SELECT `Country`,SUM(`Valuation`) AS value_country, ROUND(AVG(`Valuation`),2),COUNT(`Company`) AS number_cie,